MiMoText/MiMoTextBase_Tutorial/pages/tutorial/themes.md

 <img src="images/graph.png" alt="drawing" height="600" width="800"/>

-If a researcher is interested in compiling a corpus of novels on a certain [theme](https://github.com/MiMoText/vocabularies/blob/main/thematic_vocabulary.tsv), for example “travel”, “melancholy”, “philosophy” or “sentimentalism”, one can formulate this in a query and get all novels matching this criteria.
+If a researcher is interested in compiling a corpus of novels on a certain [theme](https://github.com/MiMoText/vocabularies/blob/main/thematic_vocabulary.tsv){:target="\_blank", rel: "noopener noreferrer"}, for example “travel”, “melancholy”, “philosophy” or “sentimentalism”, one can formulate this in a query and get all novels matching this criteria.
 We could also ask for all the authors which cover a certain theme, for example:

 [Which authors write about “sentimentalism”?](https://tinyurl.com/29rkz3hx){:target="\_blank", rel: "noopener noreferrer"}